Vulture (Marvel Comics)

+The Vulture is the alias of several supervillains appearing in American comic books published by Marvel Comics, most of whom are depicted as enemies of the superhero Spider-Man and part of his adversaries composing his rogues gallery, typically using special suits which allow them to fly at vast speeds.

-The Vulture (Adrian Toomes) is a supervillain appearing in American comic books published by Marvel Comics.
-Toomes is an inventive, but maniacal genius who designed a special suit that allows him to fly at vast speeds.
-After turning to a life of crime, he became a recurring enemy of the superhero Spider-Man, and a founding member of the Sinister Six.
-Other characters have also taken the mantle.
+The first incarnation of the character, Isidoro Scarlotti, is an Italian scientist and an enemy of the original Human Torch and Toro.
+The second and most prominent incarnation of the character, Adrian Toomes, is an inventive but maniacal genius who designed his suit and turned to a life of crime, becoming an enemy of Spider-Man and a founding member of the Sinister Six, with later characters to assume the mantle including Blackie Drago, a former cellmate of Toomes, and Clifton Shallot and Jimmy Natale, human/bird hybrids of independent origins.
+Toomes is later revealed to be the grandfather of the superhero Starling.

 Since his conception, the character has been adapted from into various other forms of Spider-Man media, including television series and video games.
-In live-action, the character was played by Michael Keaton in the Marvel Cinematic Universe film Spider-Man: Homecoming (2017) and the Sony's Spider-Man Universe film Morbius (2022).
+In live-action, Adrian Toomes was played by Michael Keaton in the Marvel Cinematic Universe (MCU) film Spider-Man: Homecoming (2017) and the Sony's Spider-Man Universe (SSU) film Morbius (2022).

 Publication history

+The first Vulture, Italian scientist Isidoro Scarlotti, first appeared in Young Men #26 (December 1953), created by Joe Gill and Carl Burgos and depicted as an enemy of the original Human Torch and Toro.

-The original Vulture, Adrian Toomes, first appeared in The Amazing Spider-Man #2 (May 1963), and was created by Stan Lee and Steve Ditko.
+The second Vulture, Adrian Toomes, first appeared in The Amazing Spider-Man #2 (May 1963), and was created by Stan Lee and Steve Ditko.
 According to Ditko, Lee wanted the villain to be heavy-set and based on actor Sydney Greenstreet.
 Ditko designed him to be leaner and more gaunt, feeling he should be swift and fast and also because "The bulkier anything is, the more panel space it has to take up, thereby shrinking panel space for other characters and story panel elements."

-Since Toomes originally assumed the Vulture alias, several other character have taken on the mantle.
-The second incarnation, Blackie Drago, first appeared in The Amazing Spider-Man #48 (May 1967), and was created by Stan Lee and John Romita Sr. Lee created the new version because he thought that Spider-Man looked like a bully fighting a wizened old man.
+Since Toomes originally assumed the Vulture alias as an enemy of Spider-Man, several other character have taken on the mantle from him.
+The third incarnation, Blackie Drago, first appeared in The Amazing Spider-Man #48 (May 1967), and was created by Stan Lee and John Romita Sr. Lee created the new version because he thought that Spider-Man looked like a bully fighting a wizened old man.
 However, the readers wrote in that they did not like the new Vulture, and Lee relented and brought the original back.

-The third incarnation, Clifton Shallot, first appeared in The Amazing Spider-Man #127, and was created by Ross Andru, Gerry Conway, and John Romita Sr.
+The fourth incarnation, Clifton Shallot, first appeared in The Amazing Spider-Man #127, and was created by Ross Andru, Gerry Conway, and John Romita Sr.

-A fourth incarnation, Jimmy Natale, first appears in The Amazing Spider-Man #593 as part of the story arc "Spider-Man 24/7" and was created by Mark Waid and Mike McKone.
+A fifth incarnation, Jimmy Natale, first appears in The Amazing Spider-Man #593 as part of the story arc "Spider-Man 24/7"; created by Mark Waid and Mike McKone, he is a recurring enemy of both Spider-Man and the Punisher.

-In Young Men #26, a scientist named Isidoro Scarlotti, created by Joe Gill and Carl Burgos, went by the Vulture name and was an enemy of the original Human Torch and Toro.